 Mark Zuckerberg (founder and CEO of Facebook) wants to stop showing overly branded content and instead encourage more meaningful interactions.
-This means small business owners have to put in more thought into their marketing.
+This means small business owners have to put more thought into their marketing.
 Why?
-Because posts that don’t make the cut will have less organic reach, and your fans and followers will not see or benefit from your efforts.
+Because posts that don’t make the cut will have less organic reach, your fans and followers will not see or benefit from your efforts.
 Your unseen posts will surely not bring you more business, thereby perhaps forcing you to buy expensive (and often ineffective) Facebook ads and boosts.
 Here’s how to hack the system.

 - Don’t spam

-- Avoid click bait
+- Avoid clickbait

 - Don’t force likes and shares

-- Post content people will want share
+- Post content people will want to share

 - Video posts do best